According to scientists, the lifetime urge to travel the world is stored in a gene.

 2. Dreams can drive you beyond borders

-To achieve your dream, you’ll do everything what is necessary.
+To achieve your dream, you’re willing to do everything what is necessary.

-In the end you won’t know, how you made it, but the fact that you made it will give you new self-confidence.
+In the end you won’t know, how you made it, but the fact that you made it will boost your self-confidence.
 This will push you further and further.
-Little dreams will become big ones and old fears will disappear.
+Little dreams will become big ones and old fears will vanish.

 3. Dreams can give you a new perspective

-Even if you follow your dreams, knowing that it will take quite some time to make them real, it is the road you have already taken that can make a difference.
+Given, you follow your dreams, knowing that it will take quite some time to make them real, in reality it is the road you have already taken that will make a difference in your life.

 You practice your writing techniques.